cosmos/cosmos-sdk/cosmovisor/README.md

 ### Detecting Upgrades

 `cosmovisor` is polling the `$DAEMON_HOME/data/upgrade-info.json` file for new upgrade instructions.
-The file is created by the app x/upgrade module in the `BeginBlocker` when an upgrade is detected and the blockchain reached the upgrade height.
+The file is created by the x/upgrade module in `BeginBlocker` when an upgrade is detected and the blockchain reaches the upgrade height.
 The following heuristic is applied to detect the upgrade:
 + When starting, `cosmovisor` doesn't know much about currently running upgrade, except the binary which is `current/bin/` (when it the `current` directory doesn't exists then it is created by linking to `genesis`).
 It tries to read the `current/update-info.json` file to get information about the current upgrade name.
-+ If neither `cosmovisor/current/upgrade-info.json` nor `data/upgrade-info.json` exist then `cosmovisor` will wait for `data/upgrade-info.json` file to trigger an upgrade.
++ If neither `cosmovisor/current/upgrade-info.json` nor `data/upgrade-info.json` exist, then `cosmovisor` will wait for `data/upgrade-info.json` file to trigger an upgrade.
-+ If `cosmovisor/current/upgrade-info.json` doesn't exist but `data/upgrade-info.json` exists then `cosmovisor` assumes that whatever is in `data/upgrade-info.json` is a valid upgrade request.
++ If `cosmovisor/current/upgrade-info.json` doesn't exist but `data/upgrade-info.json` exists, then `cosmovisor` assumes that whatever is in `data/upgrade-info.json` is a valid upgrade request.
 In this case `cosmovisor` tries immediately to make an upgrade according to the `name` attribute in `data/upgrade-info.json`.
-+ Otherwise, we wait for the changes in `upgrade-info.json` - as soon as a new upgrade name will be recorded in that file, we trigger an upgrade mechanism.
++ Otherwise, `cosmovisor` waits for changes in `upgrade-info.json`.
+As soon as a new upgrade name is recorded in the file, `cosmovisor` will trigger an upgrade mechanism.

-During the upgrade, we auto-download a new binary (if `DAEMON_ALLOW_DOWNLOAD_BINARIES` is enabled) into `cosmovisor/<name>` (where `<name>` is `upgrade-info.json:name` attribute), and link to the `current`.
-At the end we save `data/upgrade-info.json` to `cosmovisor/current/upgrade-info.json`.
+When the upgrade mechanism is triggered, `cosmovisor` will start by auto-downloading a new binary (if `DAEMON_ALLOW_DOWNLOAD_BINARIES` is enabled) into `cosmovisor/<name>/bin` (where `<name>` is the `upgrade-info.json:name` attribute). `cosmovisor` will then update the `current` symbolic link to point to the new directory and save `data/upgrade-info.json` to `cosmovisor/current/upgrade-info.json`.

 ## Auto-Download